 Now, by the way, there were people that said this could never happen.

-And Donald Trump addressed the fact well, some people say, well, this may not be presidential.
+And Donald Trump addressed the fact, well, some people say, well, this may not be presidential.

-Well, I like doing it, and if it's not presidential, then so be it.
+And if it's not presidential, then so be it.

 One of the people that said this could never happen was Barack Hussein Obama.